privacyidea/privacyidea/doc/configuration/system_config.rst

 with the next, successive OTP value, the system tries to resync this token with the two given OTP values.

-.. index:: pass on user not found, pass on user no token

-``Pass on user not found`` let the system return a successful authentication response if the authenticating user does not exist in the system.

-.. warning:: Use with care and only if you know what you are doing!

-``Pass on user no token`` let the system return a successful authentication response if the authenticating user exists in the system but has no token assigned.

-.. warning:: Use with care and only if you know what you are doing!
-Since the user could remove all his tokens in selfservice and then have free rides forever.

 .. index:: authenticating client, client, override client

 ``Override Authentication client`` is important with client specific